 I love to try new art supplies, so I'm glad I gave this sketchbook a shot.
 I will be keeping it because it holds many memories of our days spent together in D.C. but I won't be finishing it or purchasing another.
 I would have sketched a lot more throughout our trip, but I became so discouraged with the paper that I lost all enthusiasm for it.
 Another good example of why quality tools are very important!

 I really can't figure out the target audience for this sketchbook.
 The texture doesn't work well with graphite.
 Ditto for a lot of pens.
 It is most assuredly not a watercolor sketchbook.
 Perhaps it works well with college or light acrylic?
 I'm not sure, but I do know that it didn't work for me.
 If you've tried this sketchbook, I'd love to hear how you use it or how it worked for you.
 Just leave me a comment below.

 Below are a few more sketches from the Holbein Multimedia Pad that I completed either while we were in D.C. or soon after returning home.
 It's not my best work, but I'm sure you'll understand why.
 And I hope this review helps you make wise buying decisions in your own sketching journey.
-See more reviews here.
+You can see more reviews here.

 Tip: Hover over the arrows to pause auto scrolling.